Rui-San/LAPR2_2023_2024/docs/sprintA/us008/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US008 - List of vehicles needing the check-up

 ## 1. Requirements Engineering